WordPress/gutenberg/packages/editor/README.md

 _Returns_

--   `Element|null`: The rendered child components or null if page attributes are not supported.
+-   `Component|null`: The rendered child components or null if page attributes are not supported.

 ### PageAttributesOrder

-Renders order section of the page attributes panel.
+Renders the Page Attributes Order component.
+A number input in an editor interface for setting the order of a given page.

 _Returns_

--   `Element`: The rendered JSX element.
+-   `Component`: The component to be rendered.

 ### PageAttributesPanel

-Renders the Page Attributes panel.
+Renders the Page Attributes Panel component.

 _Returns_

--   `Element|null`: The rendered Page Attributes panel.
-Return null if the panel is not enabled or the post type does not support page attributes.
+-   `Component`: The component to be rendered.

 ### PageAttributesParent

-Renders the parent page attributes component.A dropdown menu in an editor interface for selecting the parent page of a given post.
+Renders the Page Attributes Parent component.
+A dropdown menu in an editor interface for selecting the parent page of a given page.

 _Returns_

--   `Element|null`: The parent page attributes component.
+-   `Component|null`: The component to be rendered.
+Return null if post type is not hierarchical.

 ### PageTemplate